- 1/4 cup dry sherry or reduced-sodium chicken broth

 - In a large skillet, heat oil over medium-high heat.
 In batches, cook pork 3-4 minutes on each side or until tender; remove from pan.

 - In same skillet, bring sauce mixture to a boil; cook and stir 1-2 minutes or until thickened.
 Return pork to pan; heat through, turning to coat.
-If desired, serve with rice.
+If desired, serve with rice and top with green onions.
 Yield: 4 servings.

 Medium-Bodied White Wine